blockdude/c-vc-game/CONVENTIONS.md

     // the "out" pointer will never point to different memory }
 ```
- - All statements within parenthesis or brakets are padded **by a space**
+ - All statements within parenthesis or brakets are padded **by a space**:
 ```c
 char buffer[ 256 ] = { 0 };
 snprintf( buffer, 256, "%s", "Hello, world!" );